Cascading/pattern/README.md

 # Overview

-[Pattern](http://www.cascading.org/pattern/) is a library for machine learning model scoring in parallel at scale.
+[Pattern](http://www.cascading.org/pattern/) is a Cascading library for machine learning model scoring at scale.

 Pattern can read [PMML](http://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) models as workflow specifications for generating Cascading flows which can run on Apache Hadoop.